everypidigit/ScratchAnalySEG/README.md

 The basic example included in this repository is a scratch assay done at Nazarbayev University.
 There are 10 images of the first 10 hours of an experiment.

+# How to use:
-Create a new environment and install all of the required packages.
+## Create a new environment and install all of the required packages.
 To install required packages, run:

 ###### pip install requirements.txt

-To run the example code, type:
+## To run the example code, type:

 ###### python analyseg.py